 The Church of the Holy Sepulchre is probably the most important Church in the world, as it houses the tomb of Jesus Christ himself.
 Located in the Christian quarter of Jerusalem’s Old City, whether you are on a Christian pilgrimage or a temple seeking tourist, this Church will surely impress.
 I was eager to see inside.

-Church of the Holy Sepulchre – When to Visit
+When to Visit the Church of the Holy Sepulchre

-A word of advice, go early – it gets extremely busy with pilgrims as early as 9am.
+A word of advice on timing, go early in the morning – it gets extremely busy with pilgrims as early as 9am.
 Be aware that in the summer months, especially during the heat of the day, it can get very hot in Israel.
 It may be wise to visit early to avoid this.
 On my travels.
 I heard of people fainting in Churches – not good!
 We were there by around 10.30am and there were already brief queues to enter.

 The Church itself is free to enter for both visitors and pilgrims alike.
 Do respect the facts that this is a very Holy place.
 Visit the Church quietly, and remember that not all people in the Church will be comfortable having their photograph taken whilst praying.